 Our environmental outreach programmes include beach clean-up exercises and other volunteer activities in our communities.

 - The Noranda Community Council sponsors GetStart, a community business development programme to support communities in starting small businesses.

-THe $50 million private-sector initiative, spearheaded by the RJGLEANER GROUP, now provideds an air-conditioned facility equippeed with video surveillance for remote patient monitoring, resuscitation rooms and a nurses' station.
+The $50 million private-sector initiative, spearheaded by the RJGLEANER GROUP, now provides an air-conditioned facility equipped with video surveillance for remote patient monitoring, resuscitation rooms, and a nurses' station.

 Community football team from Farm Town district celebrate victory in the Noranda Community Football competition with Kent Skyers, Public & Community Relations Superintendent.

-Employees (l-r) Roger Forrester, Claudy Ann Godson, Natasha Bolt, welcome students to an Environment & Safety Exhibition sponsored by Noranda at a community EXPO.
+Employees (l-r) Roger Forrester, Claudy Ann Godson, Natasha Bolt, welcome students to an Environment & Safety Exhibition sponsored by Discovery Bauxite at a community EXPO.